fish-shell/fish-shell/doc_src/cmds/read.rst

 Description
 -----------

-``read`` reads from standard input and either writes the result back to standard output (for use in command substitution), or stores the result in one or more shell variables.
+``read`` reads from standard input and stores the result in shell variables.
+In an alternative mode, it can also print to its own standard output, for example for use in command substitutions.

 By default, ``read`` reads a single line and splits it into variables on spaces or tabs.
 Alternatively, a null character or a maximum number of characters can be used to terminate the input, and other delimiters can be given.